lnwAitJi/NumberGuessing/README.md

 Welcome to the Number Guessing Game!
 This is a simple game where players try to guess a secret number within a specified range.
 The game provides different difficulty levels and keeps track of high scores.

+## TIP

+did you know while playing game you can type "show" to show a number, if you too lazy to play lol.

 ## Features

 - Three difficulty levels: Easy, Medium, and Hard